ghi-electronics/duelink-holiday-tree/index.md

 ![Holiday Tree](./img/sptree-b-1.png)

 This page is a `Getting Started` page for `DUELink Holiday Tree`.
 The full product details are [here](https://www.duelink.com/docs/products/sptree-b) on the main DUELink website.
+Are you an educator?
+See how DUELink can help you [here](https://www.duelink.com/docs/educators).

 <p style="text-align:center;">
 Don't have a DUELink Holiday Tree yet?
 Get yours today!<br>